fuller-inc/bqx/README.md

 ### Is it ready to use?
-Some important clauses are not implemented at present.
+We hope it's so.
+All main clauses are implemented from v0.2.0, but not fully tested by hand yet.

 ### Where are documentations?